 Trust and confidence are two of the most important aspects of a doctor-patient relationship.
 Hopefully by the time you have asked all these questions to a prospective PCP you will feel comfortable with choosing him or her as your doctor.

-Canopy Health’s expansive healthcare network stretches throughout eight counties with more than 4,000 physicians, 13 hospitals, and dozens of health care centers.
+Canopy Health’s expansive healthcare network stretches throughout eight counties with nearly 5,000 physicians, 18 hospitals, and dozens of health care centers.
 Our diverse group of primary care physicians are committed to providing quality, compassionate care to you and your family.